Drab to Fab – My Front Entry Garden Makeover

 While spending the day at the San Diego Botanic Garden, my favorite moment was walking around the corner and discovering I was in the middle

-Gardening under oaks and learning to love dry-shade plants go hand-in-hand.
-Sensitive to summer irrigation, fertilizers, and root disturbance means creating a garden near an
+Gardening under oak trees and learning to love dry-shade plants go hand-in-hand.
+Sensitive to summer irrigation, fertilizers, and root disturbance means creating a garden near

 Francoa ramosa is one of my favorite perennials for dry shade.
 I’ve had them grow equally happy in fairly deep shade to bright shade, requiring